NLS-Digital-Scholarship/collections-as-data/README.md

 ## Setup

-Clone the Git repository and then run the following lines of code for your operating system (OS)
+To clone the Git repository and run the Jupyter Notebooks on your own machine, follow the steps below according to your operating system.

 **For Mac and Linux:**